amirmf/amirmf/README.md

 ### projects that i've published opensource at github
 * **analyze-driving-bhv**: Driver Behaviur Analyze Engine by getting data from driver phone or car-based IOT devices.
 Visit Source code [HERE](https://github.com/amirmf/analyze-driving-bhv)
-* **amf-camunda-plugin**: Few plugin & addons that i've make for Camunda platform BPMS engine and bpmn.io web based BPMN Modeler.
-Visit Source code [HERE](https://github.com/amirmf/amf-camunda-plugin) ?not uplouded yet...as soon as i find free time
-* **amf-formioJs-plugin**: Few plugin & addons that i've make for Web based Drag&Drop form builder formioJS.
-Visit Source code [HERE](https://github.com/amirmf/amf-formioJs-plugin) ?not uplouded yet...as soon as i find free time
+* **asqar-trader**: It's a simple trading platform that connects to Kucoin, Binance, etc and get your strategies and formulas(bot) as input(in JSON format) and do the automatic buy/sell based on your definitions.
+Visit Source code [HERE](https://github.com/amirmf/asqar-trader)
 ---
-You can visit my online resume by clicking-> [download my resume](https://resume.io/r/Pi7jzA9WV)
+### You can visit my online resume by clicking-> [download my resume](https://resume.io/r/Pi7jzA9WV)